Practice Makes Perfect

 Perfect love is agape love.
-It is God’s love possessing and perfecting itself in the life of a Christian.
+It is God’s love perfecting itself in the life of a Christian.
 It is a love that has no boundaries in its application.
-It is love that is longsuffering, is kind, has no envy towards others, sees no evil, thinks no evil, is selfless, is not selfish, is not hateful, bears the burdens of others, is not easily provoked, does not rejoice in evil, is not proud, does not rejoice in sin, rejoices in truth, and is extremely sacrificial.
+It is a love that is longsuffering, kind, has no envy towards others, sees no evil, thinks no evil, selfless, not selfish, is not hateful, bears the burdens of others, is not easily provoked, does not rejoice in evil, not proud, does not rejoice in sin, rejoices in the truth, and extremely sacrificial.
 Perfect love is the Lord Jesus Christ giving His life unreservedly to be the sacrifice for the sins of the whole world.
 It is God loving us even though we are not lovable.

 There is the expectation in perfect love.

-God desires that perfect love resides in and is fulfilled in the life of every saved, born-again believer.
+God desires that perfect love resides and is fulfilled in the life of every saved, born-again believer.
 It begins with a love for the brethren.
 When we love the brethren, we are walking in the light and not in darkness.
 It is the new commandment that Jesus gave unto us that we should love one another.
-Our human tendency is to gravitate to people we are comfortable with and who are easy to get along with.
+Our human tendency is to gravitate to people whom we are comfortable with and are easy for us to get along with.
 This kind of love is partial.
-However, a holy tendency loves every believer regardless of what stage or condition he is in spiritually.
+However, a holy tendency loves every believer regardless of what stage or condition they are in spiritually.
 We are to love one another even as God loves us.

 There is the evidence of perfect love.

 Perfect love is fulfilled when we care for the brethren.
-It is providing for a need that another brother has when we know that we have the resources in us to do so.
-It is forgiving the offending brother seventy times seven times.
-It is being longsuffering towards an erring brother’s ill treatment and wrong attitude with the idea you that want to see him corrected.
+It is providing for a need that another brother has when we know we have the resources in us to do so.
+It is forgiving the offending brother seventy times seven.
+It is being longsuffering towards an erring brother’s ill treatment and wrong attitude with the intent to see them corrected.
 It is going the extra mile for a brother in need.
-It is praying for those who have declared themselves to be your enemy.
+It is praying for those who have declared themselves your enemy.